You’ll feel like a pro bartender with these easy cocktail recipes!

 Think of it as the love child of the pina colada and the tequila sunrise.

-Thrown in orange juice and cherries into the mix, and the drink becomes even more epic.
+Throw orange juice and cherries into the glasses, and your drinks will become even more epic.

-A sidecar is a cocktail of orange liqueur and lemon juice spiked with either brandy, cognac, bourbon, or Armagnac.
+A sidecar is a cocktail of orange liqueur and lemon spiked with booze.

 It’s a sour cocktail with a touch of sweetness.

 You can use brandy, cognac, whiskey, or Armagnac to make a sidecar.
 This version uses brandy.

 This simple blend of ingredients yields complex flavors – it’s crisp, rich, dry, warm, and full all at once.

 The best part is that it calls for basic ingredients you most probably already have on hand.